 There’s no app for iOS, but they’ve a mobile-friendly website.
 The mobile website is a bit underdeveloped, though.
 It’s not possible to see the uptime or load averages for the last monitor in the list because it’s covered up by a fixed navigation bar at the bottom of the screen.
 The data tables are a bit cramped but it’s absolutely usable if your website goes down and you need to take a quick peek at it.

 There are a few third-party options for apps that use Uptime Robot’s API.
 None of them are all that great, have received good reviews, nor are all that reliable.
 Even though app developers are supposed to use API keys from Uptime Robot, some also ask for your account password.
 An official app would have felt safer, even if it was just a web wrapper with native notification support.
 From glancing at the iOS App Store, the situation is mostly the same there.
 Their mobile website is minimalistic to match the service’s feature set.

 StatusCake has got some serious problems.
 I see their monitors connect to my site, fetch a working webpage that meets all criteria, complete the TCP connection, and still report 0 % uptime for that website.
-Other pages from the same webserver work just fine.
-With very little feedback in their incident reports, it’s hard to say what is going on, and StatusCake’s support haven’t been able to identify the problem either.
+Other pages from the same web server work just fine.
+With little feedback on their incident reports, it’s hard to say what is going on, and StatusCake’s support hasn’t been able to identify the problem either.